d2l-ai/d2l-en/chapter_introduction/index.md

 It is in this spirit that the notebooks forming this book are freely available for distribution and use.
-We have worked hard to lower the barriers of access for everyone to learn about deep learning and we hope that our readers will benefit from this.
+We have worked hard to lower the barriers of access for anyone wishing to learn about deep learning and we hope that our readers will benefit from this.